hvasconcelos/hvasconcelos.github.io/about.md

 ### Consulting

 You are interested in my consulting services to bootstrap your project please fell free to contact me.
-I can help you build applications from the ground up with scalable architectures, leading tools, methods and frameworks.
+I can help you build applications from the ground up.